dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 ### Problem 343
 This problem was asked by Google.

-Given a binary search tree and a range `[a, b]` (inclusive), return the sum of the elements of the binary search tree within the range.
+<br>Given a binary search tree and a range `[a, b]` (inclusive), return the sum of the elements of the binary search tree
+within the range.

-For example, given the following tree:
+<br>For example, given the following tree:
 ```
     5
    / \